qingwei91/basil/README.md

 A json `Decoder` that can extract data from partial, incomplete json.

+The main idea is to describe the data you need from json as recursive data structure called `ParseOps`, which then get interpreted into a `Parse` function which have a signature of `String => YourData` that you can use to parse json, the actual function signature is slightly more complex, but the idea is the same.

 Json from `Array[Char]` is not supported now because Array cannot form a Monad trivially, one could convert `Array[Char]` to `List[Char]` for now.

 **Warning**: This library is not production ready yet as I haven't done any benchmarking.